isEmmanuelOlowe/Mini-Compiler/Mini Compiler.md

 Here are rules that were extrapolated from the provided Logo Grammar and examples of Logo Code.

-1. Indentation does not determine the precedence of a statement.
+1. Indentation is not important in the Logo language.
 This was extrapolated from `spiral.t`.
 So when parsing file indentation can be ignored, as it purposes are for convention only.
 2. All commands must be separated by new lines.
 3. All code in Logo language is ran inside of a `PROC` method.
 So the first word in any logo file must then be  `PROC`.
 4. Parameters are always in circular brackets when declaring method and calling method in statement.